7essa/Predict-Survival-on-the-Titanic/README.md

-# Titanic-Machine-Learning-from-Disaster
-# Kaggle Challenges with Titanic: Machine Learning from Disaster :ship: :ocaen:
+# Kaggle Challenges with Titanic: Machine Learning from Disaster :ship: :ocean:

 # About